The Suffolk University Peer Health Educators (SUPERs) are a

 Through their extensive training and national certification, the SUPERs:

-- Provide one on one conversations with fellow students who have sensitive health-related questions
+- Provide peer-to-peer conversations with fellow students who may have sensitive health-related questions.

-- Lead and sponsor educational programming for fellow students
+- Plan and facilitate educational programming for the Suffolk community.

-- Provide referrals to on and off campus services
+- Offer referrals to on and off campus services and resources as needed.

 Why Should I Be a Super?

 A successful applicant will have an interest in promoting healthy behaviors among Suffolk students, be open to cultures, practices, and sexual orientations different from their own, have sensitivity to personal health issues other students may be facing, have an ability to share information and resources about health and wellness, and demonstrate a sincere concern for others and their well-being.

 SUPERs will become nationally Certified Peer Educators (CPE) through the BACCHUS network and have opportunities to attend national and regional conferences.
 They will gain extensive knowledge about sexual health, body image, alcohol and other drugs, tobacco, nutrition, mental health, stress management, sexual violence, healthy relationships, sleep hygiene and other wellness topics important to college students overall well-being.
 SUPERs will develop the following skills: leadership, public speaking, goal setting, time management, teamwork, program planning/implementation, and evaluation.

 To Apply for an Executive Board Member position please read the information below and email the Assistant Director for Wellness Education with any further questions.